ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - You can set up alerts that help you stay on top of incidents and upcoming downtime without having to visit the dashboard regularly.

 ### Azure Logs Analytics
+- stored in the *container* 'Log analytics workspace'. (under Azure portal)
 - a service that can collect and analyze logs of Azure services.
 - possible to collect and analyze logs of Windows and Linux severs, of not only those on Azure but also on-premises and other cloud services.
 - can acquire logs by installing an agent on the targeted server, set a threshold for the collected data, and have an alert issued.